 Seasonal Foods: May / June

-The points d’amour were a delicacy served up to French icon and Louis XV’s fave mistress, Madame de Pompadour.
-Historically part of the lily family but now in a class of their own, asparagus are credited with both diuretic and aphrodisiac qualities.
+The points d’amour were a delicacy served up to French icon and Louis XV’s favourite mistress, Madame de Pompadour.
+Historically part of the lily family but now in a class of their own, asparagus are credited with both aphrodisiac qualities.
 Snap off the ends before cooking to save yourself a mouthful of woody greens.

 Image credit: The Modern Proper

 Every child’s nightmare salad leaf but a favourite addition to mild foods for a more mature pallet, Rocket is used widely in Italian cooking.
 A final touch to a pizza or finely chopped and mixed into pasta dishes, it’s especially popular in the south; rucolino- a sweet, peppery digestif - is made from the plant on the Island of Ischia in the Gulf of Naples.

 Image credit: Curly's Cooking